hadizz/persian-typo-mistake-extension/README.md

     ```bash
       git clone https://github.com/hadizz/persian-typo-mistake-extension
     ```

+2. You can add your desire icons or remove icons config in manifest.json file.

-2. Open Google Chrome
+3. Open Google Chrome.

-3. Open the Extension Management page by navigating to chrome://extensions.
+4. Open the Extension Management page by navigating to `chrome://extensions`

-4. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+5. Enable Developer Mode by clicking the toggle switch next to Developer mode.

-5. Click the Load unpacked button and select the extension directory.
+6. Click the Load unpacked button and select the extension directory.

 Ta-da 🎉!
 The extension has been successfully installed.